 Inspecting Plumbing Systems

-Faulty plumbing is a issue that can be extremely costly, if it’s not identified before you buy the home.
+Faulty plumbing is an issue that can be extremely costly if it’s not identified before you buy the home.
 Replacing old pipes is very expensive, and if a pipe fails or breaks without you knowing it, it can cause significant and severe water damage to your home, which may be extremely costly to fix.

-Your home inspector will take a look at the basic functioning of the plumbing system, by testing all water-based appliances such as water heaters, toilets, sinks, tubs, and even dishwashers and washing machines.
+Your home inspector will take a look at the basic functioning of the plumbing system, by testing all water-based appliances such as water heaters, toilets, sinks, tubs, and even dishwashers.

 - interior water supply and distribution systems including fixtures and faucets.

 - drain, waste, and vent systems including fixtures.